-National college football, college basketball, tennis, golf, international sports Education: University of Virginia, BA in rhetoric and communication studies
+Reporter who covers national college football, college basketball, tennis, golf and international sports.
+Education: University of Virginia, BA in rhetoric and communication studies

 Chuck Culpepper has lived in nine states and four countries, including the three that contain the word "United" (United States, United Kingdom and United Arab Emirates).
 He has written previously for Sports On Earth at USA Today, the National (Abu Dhabi), the Los Angeles Times, Newsday, the Oregonian, the Lexington Herald-Leader, the National Sports Daily, the Los Angeles Herald Examiner, the Suffolk (Va.)
 News-Herald and, beginning at age 14, the Suffolk Sun of the Virginian-Pilot.
 He has written about college football, cricket, golf, a tractor pull, seven Olympics, croquet, college basketball, mountain climbing, Grand Slam tennis, freediving, the NFL, sailing, Major League Baseball, chess, the NBA, jiujitsu, the World Cup, motocross, English Premier League soccer, taekwondo and other sports.
 He joined The Washington Post in late summer 2014.